 Instead, to extend the life of your motorcycle shelter, just cover it with an extra tarp right from the beginning.
 This will extend the life of the shelter fabric almost indefinitely for just a couple extra dollars.
 Avoid the problem altogether.

-Motorcycle tents come in just about every size and style you can imagine.
+Motorcycle garages come in just about every size and style you can imagine.
 In fact, you could even build one with a few 2×4’s and some tarps.
 No matter what you choose to do to protect that shiny two wheeler, make sure you pick one that’s going to work for you.

 Before you come to a conclusion on what motorcycle cover to buy, consider a few things.
 Where do you live?
 Where will you store the bike?
 What kind of weather do you get?
 Will the tent go on pavement or dirt?